Blue Lightning (1995 video game): Retrospective coverage

 Retrospective commentary for Blue Lightning on Jaguar CD has been equally mixed.
 Author Andy Slaven wrote that the game "looks, sounds, and plays just like a bad 16-bit cart."
 Slaven also questioned Atari for choosing it as a pack-in game with the peripheral, commenting that Battlemorph would have been a better choice.
 The Atari Times' Dan Loosen found its gameplay fun but underwhelming and the soundtrack fitting, but gave negative comments towards the visuals.
-Loosen also agreed with Slaven, stating that Battlemorph should have been a better pack-in game with the Jaguar CD.
-Nils Nils of German website neXGam gave the title a very mixed retrospective outlook.
+Loosen also agreed with Slaven, stating that Battlemorph should have been a pack-in game with the Jaguar CD.
+Nils of the German website neXGam gave the title a very mixed retrospective outlook.